 During a real estate transaction, NOTHING is official until it is signed.
 Period.
 A text is not a counter.

 Once I gave her the business, she scrambled and sent us a signed counter.
-Yes, it was a little bit late, but we moved forward and got the deal done.
+Yes, it was a little bit late, but we moved forward, and got under contract to get the deal done.

 The only texts I received from her after that were letting me know that she was sending over a signed counter or signed inspection response.